11 Beauty Secrets Women With Oily Skin Should Memorize

 Oily skin toners

 There is much debate among skin-care aficionados as to whether or not toners are necessary.
 Here’s the deal: Drying, alcohol-based toners aren’t true toners and will only strip your skin and stimulate oil production.
 The real point of a toner is to balance skin’s pH and oil levels, remove traces of makeup, dirt, and pollution and prep skin for the next steps in your routine.
 “If you have oily or acne-prone skin, then they can be particularly helpful.
 And if you follow a Korean beauty routine, then toner is a must-have,” says Dr. Engelman.
-Try: Sunday Riley Martian Mattifying Melting Water-Gel Toner, OLE HENRIKSEN Balancing Force Oil Control Toner, or True Moringa Clarifying Toner.
+Try: Sunday Riley Martian Mattifying Melting Water-Gel Toner, or OLE HENRIKSEN Balancing Force Oil Control Toner.
 (Read up on the myths and truths about large pores that will change your face.)

 Oily skin moisturizers